renarepenning/VideoGameRecommender/README.md

 https://renarepenning.github.io/VideoGameRecommender
 > Website created using gh-pages branch (create your own gh-pages branch to put as a page on your gitpages site)
+> TO UPDATE SITE: pull main pranch into gh-pages branch

 #### igdbScraper:
 ###### Folder containing JS file to access IGDB data through our Twitch Account.
 Used Twitch documentation & YouTube